Easy ways to quickly test your bandwidth

-With the PRTG Network Monitor, and tools like it, you can monitor all of the traffic on the local network as it passes by the network interface.
+With PRTG, and tools like it, you can monitor all of the traffic on the local network as it passes by the network interface.
 This allows the administrator to not only see how much bandwidth is available, but also how much is being used and by whom (program, device, service, protocol, IP address etc.).
 Is there someone streaming high-definition videos?
 Is the printer repeatedly trying to download updates?
 Once the administrator can see what is using the bandwidth, they can either fix it, or make the case to upgrade to more bandwidth.